 In desperate need of a bit of escapism?
 You don’t need to jump on a plane for that.
-If you’re planning a summer packed full of ‘staycations’, you’ll be pleased to know that Manchester is pretty well connected – with tons of gorgeous destinations just a short train ride away.
+If you’re planning a year packed full of ‘staycations’, you’ll be pleased to know that Manchester is pretty well connected – with tons of gorgeous destinations just a short train ride away.
 From the idyllic retreats that’ll have you feeling like you’re abroad, to the historic towns and cities that simply provide some fresh sights for us to enjoy, here’s our guide to the best train trips to take from Manchester.

 🚂 Distance from Manchester: 1hr-1hr30 from Manchester Piccadilly.

 🤷♀️ What to do: Known for its beautiful, Tudor-style architecture, the historic city of Chester is a fantastic place to visit for a day trip, rivalling the more Medieval city of York with its remaining city walls.
 Stroll down the pretty River Dee, do a spot of shopping at Cheshire Oaks, hit up Chester Zoo, or unleash your inner history buff with one of the city’s interesting Roman tours.

 🚂 Distance from Manchester: 40 minutes from Manchester Victoria.

 🤷♀️ What to do: In a city as equally as bustling as Manchester, it’s not likely you’ll be bored in Liverpool.
 From quirky independent bars to delectable restaurants – you’ll be set to have just as boozy and calorific a day as you would here in Manchester.
 Take a stroll among the docks, find out more about The Beatles’ history, check out some gorgeous architecture, or simply sit on a rooftop with a cocktail while taking in the views.